anushkrishnav/ALANG/README.md

-This Project is a result of a long time dream of creating my own interpreter using python.
+# This Project is a result of a long time dream of creating my own interpreter using python.
+Trying to build a Language more english like

-Now lets choose a name , Lazy to google cool names for new language so lets name it Alang(Anush Language).<br/>
+## Now lets choose a name , Lazy to google cool names for new language so lets name it
+Alang(Anush Language).<br/>
 Hope it goes cause... well... it got my name for starter  XD.<br/>
 I use python for the interpreter implementation since I am very comfortable with it.
 I am not going to use a virtual environment since I have decided to build this interpreter by using the inbuilt modules and self created methods.

-This project is the result of inspiration from many sources.
+### This project is the result of inspiration from many sources.
 I have referred lots of articles, blogs and books to Understand and develop this interpreter.
 I will try to share the resources and give credit wherever possible.<br/>
 [Principles of Compiler Design by Alfred V.Aho and Jeffrey D.Ullman](https://g.co/kgs/aHUCxC)<br/>